Politics of Harry Potter: The Harry Potter Alliance

 In February 2010, the HPA ran a massive fundraiser to support those in dire need after the tragic event of the Haiti earthquake.
 Live webcasts were held in which celebrities (especially those a part of the Harry Potter Fandom) performed and encouraged viewers to donate money.
 Donations came through an auction that did not guarantee you the prize.
 Some items that were up for bid were: a signed set of the Harry Potter books, a guitar signed by actor Tom Felton, handmade earrings from actress Evanna Lynch, and a one thousand word story about whatever the winner wishes it to be written by Maureen Johnson and John Green.
 The webcasts were rather successful, garnering over $125,000.
 The original plan of Helping Haiti Heal was to have three plane fulls of aid (each one dubbed: Harry, Hermione, and Ron) shipped off to Haiti.
 As of June the same year, five planes were sent to Haiti, Harry, Hermione, Ron, DFTBA (Don't Forget To Be Awesome) and the last being Dumbledore.
 On 28 June, there was a livestream video celebrating the landing of Dumbledore.
 Evanna Lynch was present at the stream and even answered questions asked by fans.
 Ophelia Dahl, the daughter of the late British author Roald Dahl was also present since she worked with Partners in Health, who the Harry Potter Alliance teamed up with for Helping Haiti Heal.

 In March 2010, The Harry Potter Alliance had a campaign for people to send in their books to the Mississippi Delta which went to Rwanda.
 As of June, when the campaign ended, they donated over 40,000 books.
 In July 2010, The Harry Potter Alliance won $250,000 in the Chase Community Giving contest.
 The money will go towards literacy, LGBT rights, and online community building.

-Wal-Mart Watch

-Wal-Mart Watch uses parodies of Harry Potter to compare Walmart to Lord Voldemort and draws analogies between House elves and forced labour.